code-with-Anson/Flow/docs/README_EN.md

 ### 1. Start Infrastructure

-Use Docker Compose to start middleware such as MySQL, MinIO, Kafka, Elasticsearch with one click.
+Use Docker Compose to start middleware such as MySQL, MinIO, RabbitMQ, Elasticsearch with one click.

 ```bash
 cd deploy